ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/proposal/_index.md

 by {{< newTab `MVB` "../android" >}}.
 If this could be implemented, it could reduce most code as well as negotiations between designers and developers, which is revolutionary without doubt.
 {{< hint info >}}
-The Figma plugin `relay` does a similar work but outputs `Compose`.
+Some plugins (e.g. Zeplin) do a similar work but only support basic features.

-However, there are some disadvantages as below.
+The Figma plugin `relay` is more powerful but outputs `Compose` which contains serious problems as blow.
 1. Works couple between designers and developers.
 2. The recombination mechanism of `Compose` inevitably reconstructs massive objects, resulting in its low upper performance limit.